wilfriedago/dotfiles/README.md

 ### Terminal

-I switch from [Warp](https://warp.dev) to [Ghossty](https://ghostty.org) terminal emulator, which is a lightweight terminal emulator that supports tabs and has a minimalistic design.
+I switched from [Warp](https://warp.dev) to [Ghossty](https://ghostty.org) terminal emulator, which is a lightweight terminal emulator that supports tabs and has a minimalistic design.
 It is fast and responsive, making it ideal for development work.
 And as a bonus, it has a built-in terminal multiplexer, so I don't need to use [tmux](https://github.com/tmux/tmux).

-### Application Launcher - Raycast
+### Application Launcher

 I recently moved from the default macOS Spotlight to [Raycast](https://www.raycast.com).
 While it offers an impressive range of features and a sleek user experience, many of its advanced capabilities are locked behind a Pro subscription, which I find limiting.
 As a result, I'm currently exploring alternative solutions.